microsoft/StudentsAtBuild/Social2020/SHAREBOARD.md

 ---
+# inTone was at MS Build 2020

+> I was here. 👀

+---
 # Jen Looper is loving MS Build 2020

 > Hi everyone!
 I'll be doing a bunch of activities at MS Build 2020 but the one that students will love is a mindful programming activity: creating a terrarium with just HTML, CSS, and JavaScript - no filler!
 Enjoy some hand-drawn succulents and craft a draggable interface where you can situate your plants in a terrarium created with just CSS.
 It's actually quite relaxing!